Once DCIS treatments are completed, tamoxifen is often recommended, even though this too is controversial.

 According to Dr. Susan Love: “Tamoxifen is not a mandatory treatment.
 It is a choice.
 To decide whether it is right for you, you need to weigh the risks versus the benefits.”
 To do this, a study’s relative risk numbers must always be compared to its absolute risk numbers.
 For instance, when a 2005 study known as P-1 reported that tamoxifen reduced invasive breast cancer recurrence by 42%, the absolute risk reduction merely went from 4.25% to 2.48%, an actual reduction of only 1.77%.
 Again in 1998, although the Breast Cancer Prevention Trial found that tamoxifen reduced the incidence of breast cancer in women with atypia by 86 percent, when broken down to absolute risk reduction, this number was less than 1%.

-Please listen to this video clip by Dr. Pam Popper as she explains how the absolute and relative risk reduction statistics on tamoxifen can be presented in misleading ways.
+Please listen to this video clip by Dr. Pam Popper: “Breast Cancer Prevention Start in Childhood; Risks/Benefits of Tamoxifen.”
+She explains how the absolute and relative risk reduction statistics on tamoxifen can be presented in misleading ways.

 Taking tamoxifen is a personal choice.
 Evaluating its benefit should always be based on the study’s absolute risk reduction, not the relative risk reduction.
 Once known, you can then decide if the benefits outweigh the risks for you.